Cat Litter That Prioritizes Their

 Generally, your full-grown domestic cat should have a healthy weight of around 10 pounds.
 However, this can vary depending on the type of cat you have.
 For example, a domestic cat can weigh about 8-10 pounds, a Persian cat can be anywhere between 7 to 12 pounds, a Siamese cat can be 5 to 10 pounds, and a Main Coon can be anywhere from a 10 to a whopping 25 pounds!

-A general rule of thumb when checking your cat’s weight is that you should be able to see an hourglass-like figure and you should be able to feel your cat’s ribs.
+A general rule of thumb when checking your cat’s weight is that you should be able to see an hourglass-like figure and you should be able to feel your cat’s ribs but not see them.
 So the next time you’re having a cuddle session with your cat, give them a little tummy pat and check to ensure they’re doing alright in the weight department.
 And before you assess their weight, make sure they’re calm and collected.
 If you’re really good, they probably won’t even notice you’re giving them a check-up!

 When checking your cat’s body weight, you should be checking a few different spots: